Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • failure in the speech apparatus.

-If there is a violation of blood circulation in the legs and arms, then the patient develops severe lameness with pain, as well as loss of sensitivity.
+If there is poor circulation in the legs and arms, then the patient experiences severe lameness with pain, as well as loss of sensitivity.
 The temperature of the extremities is often slightly reduced.
-A person may be disturbed by a constant feeling of heaviness, weakness and convulsions.
+A person may be bothered by a constant feeling of heaviness, weakness and cramps.

 Diagnostics

-In medical practice, many techniques and methods are used to determine the cause of peripheral circulatory disorders (PIMK).
+In medical practice, many techniques and methods are used to determine the cause of peripheral circulatory disorders (PVI).
 Doctors prescribe an instrumental examination to the patient:

 • Ultrasound duplex examination of blood vessels;